Fernandafmsf/Fernandafmsf/README.md

 My name is Fernanda and i wrote this so you could know me a little better!

 ### Informations about me
+- My name is Fernanda Fernandes and I'm 20 years old
-- I live in Rio de Janeiro, Brazil and I am working on being a back-end developer and a problem solver!
+- I'm working on being a back-end developer and a problem solver.
+- I live in Rio de Janeiro - RJ, Brazil.
-- I'm finishing my degree in systems analysis and development on Estácio
+- Finishing my degree in Analysis and Systems Development on Estácio.
 - I'm curious, adaptable and a fast learner who loves to share knowledge.

-### Detailed information
-- **Name:** Fernanda Fernandes
-- **Age:** 20
-- **Living in:** Rio de Janeiro - RJ, Brazil
-- **University** Estácio de sá - Analysis and Systems Development

 ### Curiosities about me
 - I have a technical degree on Industrial Automation Technician and I worked for 2 years in this field.